Data Centers in Johannesburg

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal cloud servers are readily available from multiple providers.
-Global suppliers like Hivelocity and phoenixNAP offer dedicated server solutions for workloads requiring maximum performance and control.
+Bare Metal Bare metal server options are readily available from multiple providers.
+Global suppliers like Hivelocity and phoenixNAP offer dedicated server solutions in the Johannesburg market for workloads requiring maximum performance and control.

 Power Analysis

-Average Cost Of Power: Industrial power costs typically range from ZAR 1.80 – 2.50/kWh as of September 2025.
-This pricing is a significant factor in total cost of ownership, especially for high-density compute deployments.
+Average Cost Of Power Industrial power costs typically range from ZAR 1.80 to ZAR 2.50 per kWh, as of September 2025.
+While the grid is approximately 80% coal-powered, the cost structure is predictable for financial planning.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are strategically located with access to key commercial hubs like Sandton, the financial heart of South Africa, and Midrand.
-This proximity provides low-latency connectivity for the finance, media, and enterprise sectors.
+Proximity To Key Business Districts Data centers are strategically located near key economic zones, including Sandton (the financial hub), Midrand, and the industrial and logistics centers around O.R.
+Tambo International Airport.
+This proximity provides low-latency connectivity for finance, manufacturing, and enterprise clients.

 Natural Disaster Risk

-Johannesburg has a moderate overall risk profile for natural disasters, with a score of 4.8 out of 10 as of September 2025.
-The risk landscape is manageable and allows for secure, long-term operations.
+Johannesburg has a moderate overall disaster risk profile, with a score of 4.8 out of 10 as of September 2025.
+The primary environmental hazards are related to climate and infrastructure, not seismic or storm activity.